aytaceve/Psychic-Game/README.md

 # What I Learned

+* Learned how game logic works with Javascript.
-* Used Math Random to generate Random number
+* Used Math Random to generate Random number.
+* Created restart() function to restart game every win and lose.
+* Used Event Listener to be able to interact with keyboard.